Do #4 Re-Wrap It Up

 - Use paper you already have instead of store-bought wrapping.
 Newspapers, comic strips and decorated brown paper bags work just as well as fancy paper, and chances are, you already have some lying around.
 Gift boxes can also be kept and reused the following year, and used paper wrapping can be trimmed to remove the sticky tape, ironed on a low heat to remove the creases, and reused again and again!

 - Look for recycled content wrapping paper when choosing gift wrapping.
 If you can't find them in your shopping centre, try ordering online from Biome.
+Avoid buying plastic and foil wrapping and keep any you receive out of the recycling bin as it contaminates the recycling process.

 - Try alternatives to disposable wrapping.
 Torn or old clothing and sheets can be up-cycled into fabric wrapping by removing the sad bits and using a ribbon to fasten it around your gift.
 If you're a wizard on the sewing machine, use your existing fabric off-cuts to make hankies or tea towels as wrapping - the recipient will get two gifts in one!